Helmut Bertalanffy: Career

 Bertalanffy completed his studies of human medicine at the Albert Ludwig's University of Freiburg/Breisgau in 1983.
 He received his doctorate in 1986 and has been a specialist of neurosurgery since 1990.
-From 1990-1992, he was scientifically active as a scholarship holder of the Alexander von Humboldt Foundation (Bonn) and the Japan Society for the Promotion of Science (Tokyo, Japan) in Tokyo at Keio University.
+From 1990 to 1992, he was scientifically active as a scholarship holder of the Alexander von Humboldt Foundation (Bonn) and the Japan Society for the Promotion of Science (Tokyo, Japan) in Tokyo at Keio University.
 In 1992 he returned to Germany and took over the position of senior physician of the Department of the Neurosurgical Clinic at the RWTH Aachen University.
 The habilitation took place in 1994.
 For his habilitation thesis, he received the "Friedrich Wilhelm Award" of the Friedrich Wilhelm Foundation of RWTH Aachen for outstanding scientific achievements.
 In 1996, Bertalanffy was appointed the chair of neurosurgery by the University of Marburg, where he held the position of hospital director from 1997 to 2007.
 In 2007 he moved to Zurich as Director of the Neurosurgical University Hospital of Zürich.
 Since 2011 he has been the Director of Vascular Neurosurgery at the International Neuroscience Institute in Hanover.